Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme non-linear loads on maritime structures: Declaration of generative AI / AI-assisted technology in the manuscript preparation process

 \section{Declaration of generative AI / AI-assisted technology in the manuscript preparation process}

-During the preparation of this work the authors used ChatGPT in order to rephrase a few individual sentences.
+During the preparation of this work the authors used ChatGPT in order to rephrase some individual sentences.
 After using this tool/service, the authors reviewed and edited the content as needed and take full responsibility for the content of the published article.